HenryLoenwind/enderio-wiki/Yeta-Wrench.md

 * Conduits can be prevented from connecting by Right Clicking with the Yeta Wrench on the connection

-* Different Types of Conduits can be Hidden by scrolling through the hiding menu with Shift + Mouse Wheel or with Y
+* Different Types of Conduits and Facades can be Hidden by scrolling through the display menu with Shift + Mouse Wheel or with Y. When the display menu is set to Facades, the Facades are shown and can be removed by Shift + Right Clicking with the Yeta Wrench.